-It takes a team
+It takes a team1

-Your diabetes healthcare team
+Your diabetes health care team

-Now let’s talk about who may be on your healthcare team.
-The members of your healthcare team will depend on several factors, including the specialists you may need to help you manage your diabetes and what is available to you in your healthcare system.
+Now let’s talk about who may be on your health care team.
+The members of your health care team will depend on several factors, including the specialists you may need to help you manage your diabetes and what is available to you in your health care system.

 Here are some professionals who could make up your diabetes health care team:

 - Primary Care Provider: a healthcare provider you may see for general checkups or when you get sick.

 - Endocrinologist: A doctor with special training in hormone diseases, such as diabetes.

 - Diabetes Nurse Educator: a nurse with special training and experience in caring for and teaching people with diabetes and their families about diabetes.

 - Registered Dietitian: A professional trained in nutrition who can help you figure out how to make healthy food choices based on your nutrition needs, desired weight, lifestyle, medicines, and other health goals.